Light Dark

 Here, the UI/UX designer creates a diagrammatic representation of the app’s user experience and structure.

-This process helps to break down the founder’s idea and identify the most ideal components to include on specific pages within the app.
+This process helps to break down the founder’s idea and identify the ideal components to include on specific pages within the app.

 Doing this helps the designer to understand the idea better and how best to produce the design.